awesomephant/blog/_posts/2017-10-01-teaching-machines-to-draw.md

 Killed my laptop.

 I made the mistake of messing with the wiring while the machine was running.
+I hadn't soldered pins onto the ``MS1`` and ``MS2`` switches on [October 3](#october-3-2017), so I just stuck jumper wires through the holes into the breadboard.
+One of these came loose, and when I tried to put it back, my laptop went black.

-My best guess is that I made a short, which sent 12V from the motor circuit into the Arduino and my laptop's USB port.
+My best guess is that I somehow made a short, which sent 12V from the motor circuit into the Arduino and my laptop's USB port.
 The laptop went dark immediately and wouldn't turn on anymore, needed professional repair: Wrong assumptions:

 1. The Arduino is idiot-proof.
 It's clearly not.
 2. 12V isn't enough to do any harm.
 It clearly is.
 3. Laptops have fuses in the usb ports.
 Maybe?
 My machine didn't need a board replacement, which indicates the 12V did get stopped somewhere.

 I've bought something called a [USB Isolator](https://www.amazon.co.uk/gp/product/B00HFUDI66/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) which is designed to prevent this exact thing from happening.
 It goes up to 30.000V - should do.
 Also not going to touch any wires while there's voltage on them again.
+I also put pins on the ``MS1`` and 2 switches, so no more loose wires.

 ## November 13, 2017